TheRealReal/ecto-ulid/README.md

 ULID is a 128-bit universally unique lexicographically sortable identifier.
 ULID is binary-compatible with UUID, so it can be stored in a `uuid` column in a database.

+**This is a fork of [TheRealReal/ecto-ulid](https://github.com/TheRealReal/ecto-ulid), which doesn't seem to be maintained anymore.
+The aim is to ensure compatibility with current and future Ecto versions.**

 ## Features